corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/api-serialisation.md

 ### Collection Types

 The following collection types are supported.
 Any implementation of the following will be mapped to *an* implementation of the interface or class on the other end.
 For example, if you use a Guava implementation of a collection, it will deserialize as the primitive collection type.

-The types of properties should only be of those these types, and not any concrete implementation types (e.g.
+The types of properties should only be of these types, and not any concrete implementation types (for example, Guava).
-Guava implementations).
 Collections must specify their generic type(s), the generic type parameters will be included in the schema, and the collection's contained objects will be checked against the generic parameter(s) type(s) when deserialized.

 ```text